Patrick Leahy: Later career (2009–2023)

 Leahy endorsed Barack Obama, the Democratic junior senator from Illinois, in the 2008 presidential election, and recorded a radio advertisement for the Obama campaign to be aired in Vermont.

 In May 2009, President Obama nominated Sonia Sotomayor to the Supreme Court.
 Sotomayor received criticism for having said "I would hope that a wise Latina woman with the richness of her experiences would more often than not reach a better conclusion than a white male who hasn't lived that life."
-In June, Leahy discussed the remark with Sotomayor, during their meeting, and secured her consent to recount the comment.
+In June, Leahy discussed the remark with Sotomayor and secured her consent to publicly recount their conversation.
 According to Leahy, the comment meant she believed one's life experiences influence who they are, but that judges of all ethnic backgrounds are still required to follow the law, which is the same for every American.
 In August, on the day of Sotomayor's confirmation, Leahy defended her record against Republican critics: "Judge Sotomayor's career and judicial record demonstrates that she has always followed the rule of law.
 Attempts at distorting that record by suggesting that her ethnicity or heritage will be the driving force in her decisions as a justice of the Supreme Court are demeaning to women and all communities of color."

 On September 20, 2010, Leahy introduced the Combating Online Infringement and Counterfeits Act, Senate Bill S. 3804, which would allow the court to issue a restraining order or injunction against Internet domain names which infringe upon copyright.

 In May 2011, Leahy introduced the Protect IP Act (PIPA) to the Senate.
 The bill was drafted to give the U.S. government and copyright holders additional tools to fight copyright piracy and counterfeit goods trafficking by foreign rogue websites.
 Critics of the bill said it would be ineffective, impede free expression on the internet, and interfere with its infrastructure.
 Leahy subsequently indicated that he would favor further research into provisions that raised objections.

-Leahy chaired the Agriculture, Nutrition and Forestry Committee from 1987 until 1995 the Judiciary Committee from 2001 to 2003 and from 2007 to 2015.
+Leahy chaired the Agriculture, Nutrition and Forestry Committee from 1987 until 1995, and the Judiciary Committee from 2001 to 2003 and from 2007 to 2015.
 He is one of the key Democratic leaders on Senate issues on rules for filling federal judgeships, via advise and consent.
 Leahy serves as second-highest Democrat on the Appropriations Committee and as Chairman of the Appropriations Subcommittee on State, Foreign Operations and Related Programs.
 In his position as the second-highest Democrat on the Agriculture, Nutrition and Forestry Committee, Leahy chairs the Agriculture Subcommittee on Research, Nutrition and General Legislation.